ansxnlee/inputscrub/README.md

 # inputscrub
-Sandbox for testing input validation on api endpoints with [zod](https://github.com/colinhacks/zod) and react input fields with [yup](https://github.com/jquense/yup).
+Sandbox for testing input validation on api endpoints and react input fields with [zod](https://github.com/colinhacks/zod).

 Core input validation is done server-side to prevent illegal data from being parsed by mikroORM.
 Validation on the client will mostly be for ease of use for users.